dojo/docs/dojo/removeClass.rst

       dojo.removeClass("someNode", "firstClass");
   });

-It's recommend to use cls.remove in dojo 1.7.
+It's recommended to use cls.remove in dojo 1.7.

 .. code-block :: javascript